-Caila Quinn & Jack Stone Are Reportedly Dating
+Caila Quinn & Jack Stone Are Not Dating, Despite Reports

 We all knew ‘Bachelor in Paradise’ is the perfect place to find love, but Caila Quinn and Jack Stone weren’t even on the same season!
-So how are they dating?
-HollywoodLife.com spoke exclusively with Jack about his future with Bachelor Nation, and his answer may surprise you.
+HollywoodLife.com just spoke exclusively with Jack about his future with Bachelor Nation, and his answer may surprise you.

-Caila Quinn, 25, and Jack Stone, 32 are dating, a source told The Morning Breath podcast on Wednesday, the night after HollywoodLife.com spotted the pair arriving together to Us Weekly’s Most Stylish New Yorkers Party on Sept.
-12; they also posed for photos together on the red carpet.
-However, we didn’t witness any PDA between the pair — maybe they’re keeping it on the DL for now?
+HollywoodLife.com spotted Caila Quinn, 25, and Jack Stone, 32, arriving together to Us Weekly’s Most Stylish New Yorkers Party on Sept.
+12, so we all knew the rumors were coming.
+The day after the party, a source told The Morning Breath podcast that they pair were actually dating!
+However, HollywoodLife.com can confirm that the pair are not together, but are just represented by the same people.
+In fact, they hadn’t even met until that night.

 “Seeing some of the most stylish people in the world [at NYFW] is definitely a surreal experience,” Jack told us in an exclusive interview on the red carpet, adding that now that he’s starred on The Bachelorette and Bachelor in Paradise, he’s ready for the next step in life.
 “I want to settle back into real life.
 I definitely don’t intend to ride The Bachelor wave forever.
 Right now, I’m just getting back into what real life is.“